bcCOVID-19group/bcCOVID-19group-site/content/post/2022-08-17-report/index.md

 ---
 The BC COVID-19 Modelling team issued their [twenty-fourth report](/post/2022-08-17-report/COVID19group-2022-08-17.pdf) on the status of COVID-19 in British Columbia (August 17th, 2022).
-This report focuses on the rising Omicron BA.5 wave, which is now the most frequent variant in BC and Canada.
-In the video accompanying this report, [Dr. Eric Cytrynbaum](/authors/cytryn/) walks you through the key results and highlights the take-home messages.
+This report shows that the Omicron BA.5 wave has peaked across much of Canada.
+Nevertheless, risks of infection remain high, with infections likely 100-fold more common than reported cases at present.